Performance of the quantum MaxEnt estimation in the presence of physical symmetries: An algorithm for state estimation with symmetry constraints

 \section{An algorithm for state estimation with symmetry constraints}

-In this section we describe in an algorithmic way how the method discussed in the previous section works, and we provide a recipe for getting advantage of the prior information encoded in terms of symmetries of the state to be estimated.
-For a practical implementation the steps to follow are:

-\begin{itemize} \item Identify the symmetries of the state to be estimated.
-This step involves previous knowledge about the process that generates the state. \item If the symmetries of the estimated state can be expressed as a continuous group $\mathcal{G}$, identify a basis $\mathcal{Q}=\{Q_{1},Q_{2},\ldots,Q_{s}\}$ of the generators for $\mathcal{L(G)}$.
-For a discrete group, provide a list of all the operators representing the action of the group generators. \item Choose a basis $\{O_{j}\}_{1\leq j \leq m^2}$ of the space of Hermitian operators acting on the Hilbert space $\mathcal{H}$ (with $\dim(\mathcal{H})=m$). \item Build the set of operators $\{i[Q_{k},O_{j}]\}_{k=1,\dots, s}^{j=1,\dots, m^2}$, representing the auxiliary observables. \item Choose the set of observables $\{A_{i}\}_{1\leq i\leq r}$ to be measured.
-They have to be linearly independent with regard to the auxiliary observables. \item Perform the MaxEnt estimation using as inputs the data obtained from the measured observables $\{a_{i}\}_{1\leq i \leq r}$ and the expectation values of the auxiliary observables set to zero. \end{itemize}

-In Algorithm \ref{alg:Framwork} we show the pseudo-code for obtain the MaxEnt density matrix using gradient descent algorithm.
+In this section we present a concrete algorithm for implementing the formalism displayed in the previous section.
+We provide a recipe for getting advantage of the prior information encoded in terms of symmetries of the state to be estimated.
+For a practical implementation the steps to follow are: \begin{itemize} \item Identify the symmetries of the state to be estimated.
+This step involves previous knowledge of certain characteristics of the state or about the process that generates it. \item If the symmetries of the state to be estimated can be expressed using a \textit {continuous group} $\mathcal{G}$, identify a basis $\{Q_{1},Q_{2},\ldots,Q_{s}\}$ of the Lie algebra $\mathcal{L(G)}$.
+For a \textit {discrete group}, provide a list of all the operators representing the action of the group generators. \item Choose a basis $\{O_{j}\}_{1\leq j \leq m^2}$ of the space of Hermitian operators acting on the Hilbert space $\mathcal{H}$. \item Compute the set of operators $\{i[Q_{k},O_{j}]\}_{k\in I}^{j=1,\dots, m^2}$, representing the auxiliary observables.
+From this set, extract the largest set of linear independent operators $\{\tilde{A}_{i}\}_{1\leq i\leq R}$. \item Choose the set of observables $\{A_{i}\}_{1\leq i\leq r}$ to be measured.
+To add significant information, they have to be linearly independent with regard to the auxiliary observables $\{\tilde{A}_{i}\}_{1\leq i\leq R}$. \item Find the MaxEnt estimator using as inputs the data obtained from the measured observables $\{a_{i}\}_{1\leq i \leq r}$.
+The expectation values of the auxiliary observables must be set to zero. \end{itemize} In Algorithm \ref{alg:Framwork} we show the pseudo-code to obtain the MaxEnt density matrix.
+It was implemented based on gradient descent optimization algorithm.